Alan Jackson: Personal life

 Jackson maintained a close friendship with fellow country singer George Jones.
 Jones has been mentioned in songs such as "Don't Rock the Jukebox" (Jones also appeared in the video which accompanied it) and "Murder on Music Row."
 The song "Just Playin' Possum" is dedicated to Jones and talks of how Alan only wants to lie low and play possum (with "possum" referring to George Jones).
 Jones can also be seen in the video for "Good Time."
 In 2008, Jones was a surprise guest at Jackson's "CMT Giants" ceremony, where he thanked Jackson for his friendship.
-He's also close friends with George Strait, who sang "Murder on Music Row" with him.
+He is also close friends with George Strait, who sang "Murder on Music Row" with him.
 Besides his associations with big stars, Jackson maintains his connections to his roots and old friends.

 At George Jones' funeral service, on May 2, 2013, Jackson performed one of Jones' classics, "He Stopped Loving Her Today", at the close of the service at the Grand Ole Opry in Nashville.

+In 2016, Jackson opened AJ's Good Time Bar in Nashville's Lower Broadway.
+The multi-floor honky-tonk venue is named after his 2008 song "Good Time".
+Jackson paid $5.75 million for 421 Broadway which at the time was a record for a Lower Broadway building.

 An avid classic car collector, Jackson's collection includes an Amphicar, a 1968 Shelby GT 500 KR Convertible and a 1970 Chevelle SS 396, among others.

 In a 2021 appearance on The Today Show, Jackson announced he had Charcot–Marie–Tooth disease (CMT), stating "...it's been affecting me for years.
 And it's getting more and more obvious.
 And I know I'm stumbling around on stage.
 And now I'm having a little trouble balancing, even in front of the microphone, and so I just feel very uncomfortable."